-- 1. Apply for admission to the Graduate School. - (a) The application and all supporting documentation are sent to the Graduate School. - (b) The application material includes the followings: - The signed application form, application processing fee, letters of recommendation, N.C. residency form (if applicable), acknowledgement card, letter of intent, official transcripts, and other supporting documents - 2.
-Student receives admission decision from the Graduate School. - 3.
-Student submits the enrollment intention card to the Graduate School. - 4.
-Student meets with the Graduate Coordinator to obtain information about graduate programs. - Student prepares course schedule and registers for classes under the supervision of the Graduate Coordinator. - 6.
-Graduate Coordinator may assign a temporary advisor until a permanent advisor is found. - Student selects a permanent advisor no more than 9 credit hours into the program or by the end of the first semester. - 8.
+- 1. Apply for admission to the School of Graduate Studies. - (a) The application and all supporting documentation are sent to the School of Graduate Studies. - (b) The application material includes the followings: - The signed application form, application processing fee, letters of recommendation, N.C. residency form (if applicable), acknowledgement card, letter of intent, official transcripts, and other supporting documents - 2.
+Student receives admission decision from the School of Graduate Studies. - 3.
+Student returns the enrollment intention card to the School of Graduate Studies. - 4.
+Student meets with the Graduate Coordinator to obtain information about graduate programs.

+- 5. Student prepares course schedule and registers for classes under the supervision of the Graduate Coordinator. - 6.
+Graduate Coordinator may assign a temporary advisor until a permanent advisor is found. - 7.
+Student selects a permanent advisor no more than 9 credit hours into the program or by the end of the first semester. - 8.
 Student completes the Plan of Study for the Master's program in consultation with his/her advisor no later than the completion of 12 credit hours including the following: - Selection of the Program Option (Thesis, Project, and Course Only) - Selection of the advisory committee members according to the program option - Course list according to the coursework requirement - Signatures of all members of the advisory committee - 9.
-Student submits the original Plan of Study to the departmental office along with copies to the Graduate Coordinator, the Graduate School and all committee members no later than the end of the second semester. - 10.
+Student submits the original Plan of Study to the departmental office along with copies to the Graduate Coordinator, the School of Graduate Studies and all committee members no later than the end of the second semester. - 10.
 This Plan of Study becomes the student's official guide for the student's master's degree program. - 11.
 If a student decides to change his/her Plan of Study, the student must restart from Step 7 above. - The revised Plan of Study must include the word "REVISED". - 12.
 Student completes all the coursework. - 13.
-For the Thesis/Project options, student schedules the Thesis/Project presentation and defense in consultation with his/her advisor, and submits the Application for Oral Examination to the Graduate Coordinator and the Graduate School with all signatures from the advisory committee.
+For the Thesis/Project options, student schedules the Thesis/Project presentation and defense in consultation with his/her advisor, and submits the Application for Oral Examination to the Graduate Coordinator and the School of Graduate Studies with all signatures from the advisory committee.
 Upon approval of the request, the student submits the written report for the Project Option or the draft of the thesis for the Thesis Option to all committee members for review at least two weeks prior to the suggested date.
 The student completes the Thesis/Project presentation and defense. - 14.
-The examination result is sent to the Graduate School with signatures of all committee members and the Graduate Coordinator within 48 hours. - 15.
-Student submits Application for Graduation to the Graduate Coordinator, and then the Graduate Coordinator submits Final Graduate Clearance Checklist to the Graduate School. - 16.
-All of the required documentation is submitted to the Graduate School and the Department Office. - 17.
+The examination result is sent to the School of Graduate Studies with signatures of all committee members and the Graduate Coordinator within 48 hours. - 15.
+Student submits Application for Graduation to the Graduate Coordinator, and then the Graduate Coordinator submits Final Graduate Clearance Checklist to the School of Graduate Studies. - 16.
+All of the required documentation is submitted to the School of Graduate Studies and the Department Office. - 17.
 The student graduates.